 I asked the crew what made them an unmistakable supplier to their customers.
 They all cited unparalleled quality and response time, but Shawn zeroed in on their knowledge of their customers specific products and processes.
 “I’m not joking when I say we know what they need before they do,” he proclaimed.
 “We’ll call them and say, ‘hey, we know you’re working overtime, tell us what lines so we can be prepared.’
 Or we’ll see orders coming in for certain products and say, ‘well, those are medium voltage, so won’t you be needing some of these harnesses too?’”

 It’s not just the scheduling and purchasing folks they work well with.
 They also work closely with their customers’ engineering staff.
 “About 60-70% of the drawings come in with some kind of issue we have to correct before we can build it.”
 Shawn said.
 “Sometimes they’ll have a wire that is too large for the terminal, or they’ll specify tin plated terminals, but we know from experience that they need gold terminals for that application.”
 The team also does a lot of reverse engineering where a customer will provide a rough prototype and Excel will create a drawing and produce a first article harness.

 So, what’s in the future for Excel?
-Shawn indicated they are looking at different markets that would fit their capability.
+Shawn indicated they are looking at different markets that would fit their capabilities.
 “We’ve been brainstorming, and we brought on a new salesperson who is really good at bringing on specialty automotive opportunities,” he noted.
 Joe chimed in to mention his son, Paul, has recently been named the company’s CEO.
 “His goal is to get the company to grow quite a bit, and financially we are able to do that within the space we have available and the years of experienced staff working in this industry.”